laazara/embodiment/site/content/guides/hair-conditioner.md

 ## Conditioners improve the appearance of hair

 Conditioners improve the appearance of the hair by making it shine and luscious.
 Some conditioners do a better job than others, but most work by closing the cuticle.
-When they're closed, they lie flush on the hair strand, and this makes the hair more reflective and hence, shinier.
+When they're closed, they lie flush on the hair strand, and this makes the hair more reflective and hence, shine.

 ## Conditioners replace our natural hair oil